JacobTX/Beyblade-Project/Technical details.md

 2) Fluid Mechanics
 3) Structural Materials
 4) Thermodynamics
-5) Kinematics and Dynamics of Machines
+5) Kinematics and Dynamics of Machines - mass, COM, moments of inertia
 6) Manufacturing and Joining
 7) Modelling
 8) Dimensions (Tolerance, clearance)

+And of course **cost** !

 Need to make centrifugal mechanisms **one-way** (maybe using springs like in F:D and F:S tips?)